-LinkedIn Peter Hunter Peter Hunter is Distinguished Professor and founder of the Auckland Bioengineering Institute at the University of Auckland, co-Director of Computational Physiology at Oxford University and holds honorary or visiting Professorships at a number of Universities around the world.
+Distinguished Professor Peter Hunter completed an engineering degree in 1971 in Theoretical and Applied Mechanics (now Engineering Science) at the University of Auckland, New Zealand, a Master of Engineering degree in 1972 (Auckland) on solving the equations of arterial blood flow and a DPhil (PhD) in Physiology at the University of Oxford in 1975 on finite element modeling of ventricular mechanics.
+His major research interests since then have been modelling many aspects of the human body using specially developed computational algorithms and an anatomically and biophysically based approach which incorporates detailed anatomical and microstructural measurements and material properties into the continuum models.
+The interrelated electrical, mechanical and biochemical functions of the heart, for example, have been modelled in the first 'physiome' model of an organ.
+As the recent co-Chair of the Physiome Committee of the International Union of Physiological Sciences (IUPS) he has been helping to lead the international Physiome Project which aims to develop model and data encoding standards (CellML, FieldML, BioSignalML) and to use computational methods for understanding the integrated physiological function of the body in terms of the structure and function of tissues, cells and proteins.
+He is currently a Distinguished Professor and founder of the Auckland Bioengineering Institute at the University of Auckland, co-Director of Computational Physiology at Oxford University and holds honorary or visiting Professorships at a number of Universities around the world.
 He is on the scientific advisory boards of a number of Research Institutes in Europe, the US and the Asia-Pacific region.
 Professor Hunter is an elected Fellow of the Royal Society (London and NZ), the World Council for Biomechanics, the American Institute for Medical and Biological Engineering (AIMBE), and the International Academy of Medical & Biological Engineering (IAMBE).
 He has been President of the Physiological Society of New Zealand and in the past has been exec Chair of the World Council for Biomechanics, a Vice-President of IUPS and Chair of the IAMBE Exec.
-In 2010, Peter was appointed to the NZ Order of Merit.
+Peter has received numerous accolades for his work and in 2010 was appointed to the NZ Order of Merit.
 In 2009, he was awarded the Rutherford Medal, New Zealand's top science award, as well as the KEA World Class NZ award in Research, Science, Technology and Academia.
-LinkedIn Natasha Hamilton-Hart Natasha Hamilton-Hart joined the Department of Management and International Business at The University of Auckland in January 2011.
-Prior to joining The University of Auckland, she held positions at the National University of Singapore and the Australian National University.
-She received her PhD from Cornell University in 1999 and BA (Hons) from the University of Otago in 1990.
-Special Interests: - Business and government - Business networks in Southeast Asia - Capital mobility and international finance - Financial policy and the banking industry in East Asia - Natural resource sector firms and property rights systems - Regional cooperation in East Asia - Southeast Asia and the United States.
+He was elected a Fellow of the Royal Society of New Zealand in 1994 and a Fellow of the Royal Society (London) in 2006.